terminaldweller/mutator/README.md

 git submodule update

 ```

-To build the project, you need to have the LLVM libraries 5.0 or higher. mutator can not be built with LLVM 4.0 or lower.
-The latest tested is LLVM trunk:323883.<br/>
 Here Are the build options:<br/>

 * Running `make` will build the default target which is `all`.
 This will build all the executables, without support for coverage instrumentation.<br/>